Home Compare AKAM vs KPN.AS

 Growth

-On growth, Koninklijke KPN N.V. is positioned higher in the group, while Akamai Technologies, Inc. is closer to the middle.
+Koninklijke KPN N.V. sits in the stronger part of the group on growth, while Akamai Technologies, Inc. is closer to mid-pack.

 Profitability — Dominant Gap